Huntington, Staffordshire: Early history

 The name Huntington is possibly Anglo-Saxon in origin, “ton” meaning a hamlet grouped around a hunting lodge in a forest.
 There is no single source of the settlement's history, but A History of the County of Stafford does provide an important insight into the early period of the village.

 Although only 4 km from Watling Street, the only Roman evidence found in Huntington was a coin and some pottery found near Cavans Wood in 1950.

 The Domesday record of 1086 shows the existence of Estendome but this may have been an error by the scribe as in 1198 the name is recorded as Huntendon and in 1262 as Huntingdon, meaning “hill of the huntsmen”.

-Records show Richard Forester was responsible for the village and managed the royal hunting forest of Cannock Chase for King William the First.
-During the 12th and 13th century, the area was part of the land of Lord Pillaton.
+Records show Richard Forester was responsible for the village and managed the royal hunting forest of Cannock Chase for King William I. During the 12th and 13th century, the area was part of the land of Lord Pillaton.

-The Chase and its forest is now a designated area of Outstanding Natural Beauty and deer still roam the area today.
+The Chase and its forest is now a designated Area of Outstanding Natural Beauty and deer still roam the area today.

 St Margaret Chapel

 A medieval chapel, St Margaret-within-Cannock, was established around 1548 but the site now lies buried under the east slope of the former colliery spoil heap.
 There was possibly a medieval homestead and moat either in the north-west of the village or on the south side of Limepit Lane (originally Stonepit Lane).
 It was in this period that the name Huntington became more commonly used after many variations.

 Another medieval feature is St Chad's Ditch on the eastern edge of the parish along a line of the trees known as Huntington Belt.
-This ditch and bank possibly marked a boundary between who had hunting rights over different parts of the chase and that included the Bishops of Lichfield at St Mary and St Chads Cathedral.
+This ditch and bank possibly marked a boundary between who had hunting rights over different parts of the Chase and that included the Bishops of Lichfield at St Mary and St Chads Cathedral.

 In 1661 there were 46 households and even in 1801 the population was only 114.
 The 1841 Tithe map (3) shows Lord Hatherton of the Littleton family owned nearly all the land in the “Township of Huntington” and the 1851 Census recorded 121 residents and over 800 acres of land.